Blastocladiomycota

-Blastocladiomycota is one of the currently recognized phyla within the kingdom Fungi.
+Blastocladiomycota is part of a group of saprotrophic fungus that is one of the currently recognized phyla within the kingdom Fungi.
 Blastocladiomycota was originally the order Blastocladiales within the phylum Chytridiomycota until molecular and zoospore ultrastructural characters were used to demonstrate it was not monophyletic with Chytridiomycota.
 The order was first erected by Petersen for a single genus, Blastocladia, which was originally considered a member of the oomycetes.
 Accordingly, members of Blastocladiomycota are often referred to colloquially as "chytrids."
 However, some feel "chytrid" should refer only to members of Chytridiomycota.
-Thus, members of Blastocladiomyota are commonly called "blastoclads" by mycologists.
+Thus, members of Blastocladiomycota are commonly called "blastoclads" by mycologists.
 Alternatively, members of Blastocladiomycota, Chytridiomycota, and Neocallimastigomycota lumped together as the zoosporic true fungi.
 Blastocladiomycota contains 5 families and approximately 12 genera.
 This early diverging branch of kingdom Fungi is the first to exhibit alternation of generations.
 As well, two (once) popular model organisms—Allomyces macrogynus and Blastocladiella emersonii—belong to this phylum.

 Morphology

 Morphology in Blastocladiomycota varies greatly.
 For example, members of Coelomycetaceae are simple, unwalled, and plasmodial in nature.
 Some species in Blastocladia are monocentric, like the chytrids, while others are polycentric.
 The most remarkable are those members, such as Allomyces that demonstrate determinant, differentiated growth.